 Stonebridge Wealth Management

 Stonebridge Wealth Management, LLC has been an investment advisor in Illinois since 2013.
 It serves both non-high-net-worth individuals and high-net-worth individuals.

 Stonebridge provides fee-based investment management, financial planning and consulting services to its clients.
 The firm generally imposes a minimum account size of $500,000, although it may waive this at its discretion.

 Some of the advisors at this firm can trade securities on a commission basis.
 Although this represents a potential conflict of interest, the firm's fiduciary duty requires it to act in clients' best interests at all times.

 Stonebridge Wealth Management Background

 Stonebridge Wealth Management was formed in 2013.
-The firm has two principal owners, William Laipple and Christopher Plahm.
-These owners also serve as two of the firm’s three advisors, with Bryan M. Petry rounding out the team.
+The firm has two principal owners: William Laipple and Christopher Plahm.
+These owners also serve as two of the firm’s advisors, with Bryan M. Petry rounding out the team.
 Laipple and Plahm are certified financial planners (CFPs).

-Stonebridge Wealth Management calculates investment management fees as a percentage of AUM.
-The exact percentage is negotiable and won’t exceed 1.50%.
+Stonebridge Wealth Management calculates investment management fees as a percentage of each client's AUM.
+The exact percentage is negotiable, but won’t exceed 1.5%.
 Financial planning fees may be fixed rates between $1,500 and $10,000, or an hourly fee of $500.